lrstanley/clix/README.md

 - Markdown generation now no longer requires "required" flags to be set, which was quite annoying before.
 It has moved from `--generate-markdown` (a flag) to `generate-markdown` (a command).
+- Runner functionality has moved to an external package, [github.com/lrstanley/x/scheduler](https://pkg.go.dev/github.com/lrstanley/x/scheduler).
+It now supports crontab-style intervals, and a builder-style interface for creating jobs.
+See [examples/with-scheduler](./examples/with-scheduler) for an example.

 See the [examples](./examples) for more details on on what your app should look like.